dalisoft/dev-env/README.md

 ### Backend

 - [ ] fastify - Unmaintained due of a lot of old code and dependencies in this repo + no demand currently
-- [ ] nanoexpress - **nanoexpress** is deprecated and there no templates, PR and/or fix of template is welcome

 ## License